← Back to blog index · 2026-05-10

 Observations:

-- Bitfinex wins 2-3pp most weeks
+- The funding market wins 2-3pp most weeks

 - USDe wins 0-1pp during high perp funding rate periods (Dec 2024 spike)

-- Bitfinex spikes harder when they happen (March 2026: fUSD 16% vs USDe 7%)
+- The venue spikes harder when they happen (March 2026: fUSD 16% vs USDe 7%)

 Why USDe Looks Compelling